sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 quantitative trait or an affection status column: PLINK will automatically detect which type. \# Methods

-## Steps to perform Genome-wide association study:
+## Steps to perform quality control in a Genome-wide association study:

-1. If we get ped and map file, first should convert it into binary format (bed, bim and fam) <br> <br> **./plink –file raw\_GWAS\_data –make-bed** <br> <br> Note: Earlier version of plink reads X chromosome as 23, Y chromosome as 24, pseudo-autosomal region of X as 25 and mitochondrial as 26.
-However, plink2 reads them with X, Y etc. <br> <br>

-**Quality controls steps:** <br> GWASs use thousands of markers to test association.
+A GWAS use thousands of markers to test a genetic association.
 Even a low rate of error or bias will introduce false positive associations.
 It has been suggested that removal of handful individuals or small percentage of markers should not markedly decrease the overall power of the study.
 Removal of one marker has greater impact than removal of one individual.
 Removal of one marker is potentially an overlooked disease association.
 Thus, implementing QC per-individual before QC per-marker will maximize the number of markers remaining in the study.

 ### Per Individual Quality Control